astronomer/docs/astro/cross-account-role-setup.md

 - Create an account on Astro.
 - Share AWS account information with Astronomer support.
-- Create a cross-account IAM role that Astro can assume within your new AWS account.
+- Create IAM policies used by Astro - a cross-account IAM role that Astro can assume and a Permissions Boundary attached to the operational roles created by Astro

 Astronomer support will create a cluster within your AWS account to host the resources and Airflow components necessary to deploy DAGs and execute tasks.
 If you need more than one Astro cluster, contact [Astronomer support](https://cloud.astronomer.io/support).